Skip to main content

 Biostatistics Concentration

 In addition to the M.S. requirements described above, the Biostatistics concentration requires that at least two Core Elective courses be fulfilled from among STAT 5140 (Survival Analysis), STAT 6160 (Experimental Design), STAT 6250 (Longitudinal Data Analysis), and STAT 6260 (Categorical Data Analysis).
+These four courses are typically offered on a rotating two-year schedule with one offered each term.

 Examination Schedule

-Computer Skills Confirmation Test:
+Computer Skills Confirmation Test

-Master’s Final Exam:
+Master’s Final Exam

 A student who fails the Master’s Final Exam or Computer Skills Confirmation Test may sit for the examination again at the discretion of the faculty.